SDARSHINI2002/password-strength-background/README.md

 	•	Numbers
 	•	Special characters

-It displays the strength using a colored progress bar:
-	•	🟥 Weak (Red)
-	•	🟨 Medium (Yellow)
-	•	🟩 Strong (Green)

 Includes a blurred background image using CSS filter: blur() or backdrop-filter to enhance focus on the input area.

 🛠 Technologies Used